Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Perfect for beginners who want to experiment without programming:

-2. Hugging Face Spaces: Free hosting for AI apps
+2. Hugging Face Spaces: Free hosting for Gradio or Streamlit AI apps.

 How to Choose the Right Multimodal Model